Overview

 The Joint Commission on National Dental Examinations (JCNDE) administers several standardized exams to evaluate the preparedness of individuals for the study and practice of dentistry and dental hygiene.
 They include the National Board Dental Examination (NBDE) Part II, the National Board Dental Hygiene Examination (NBDHE), and two new examinations which have recently launched: the Integrated National Board Dental Examination (INBDE) and the Dental Licensure Objective Structured Clinical Examination (DLOSCE), launched June 2020.

 The INBDE is a written cognitive examination for dental licensure.
-This exam has replaced the NBDE Part I and will replace Part II when it is discontinued on August 1, 2022.
+This exam has replaced the NBDE Part I and Part II.

 The Joint Commission on National Dental Examinations provides all the information on exams required by state.
 There are 5 regional examination agencies, depending on your preferred state, but all examinations have the same basic requirements for examinations that include an education component, written, and clinical components.
 To determine the requirements for the state in which you wish to practice, visit the Initial Licensure Requirements Map.